InspektaA/Revol/README.md

 # revoltmod
 Revoltmod for Onetap v3 (Crack).
 This is my first javascript.

+# Read me
+Low Delta only works with Slow walk.
+(If Slow walk turned off, Low Delta not work too)

 # Changelog
 **13.02.2021**
   - Fixed Legit AA on Key.